JoeZlonicky/boid-simulation/README.md

-# OpenGL Demo
+# OpenGL Boid Simulation

-An OpenGL demo.
+An OpenGL boid simulation.
 Features include:

 * Vector3, Vector4, Matrix3, Matrix4, Quaternion, and Transform implementations for the scope of the project.
 * Window, Camera, Model, and Shader classes to encapsulate most of the raw OpenGL functions.
 * Google Test library for unit testing all of the math classes.
-* A demo showing off all of the transform math/logic.
+* A demo showing off all the transform math/logic.

 ![Demo GIF](https://github.com/JoeZlonicky/opengl-demo/blob/master/Demo.gif)